mlocati/ci-info/README.md

 # pr:range
 Print the commit range of pull request events (example: 123456abcded...abcded123456)

+# push:branch
+Print the name of the branch affected by a push event

+# push:prev:sha1
+Print the SHA-1 of the commit prior to the last commit for a push event

+# push:range
+Print the commit range of push events (example: 123456abcded...abcded123456)

 # tag:name
 Print the tag name (for tag jobs)